eclipse-archived/ceylon-lang.org/documentation/1.1/faq/index.md

 Ceylon production releases are named after Minds from the late great Iain M. Banks' Culture series.

+### Am I allowed to say "ceylonish"?

+No, the correct term is "ceylonic".

 ### What is the elephant's name?